dimakura/rs.ge/README.md

 RS.config.validate_remote = true
 ```

-It's recommended to have this flag on `true`, unless performance considerations require the oposite.
+It's recommended to have this flag on `true`, unless performance considerations require the opposite.

 ## System methods